MarcinOrlowski/show-cheatsheet/README.md

 ## Viewers ##

- Any new viewer can be easily added as long as it supports `--geometry` argument or offering any other way to specify exact position of opened window.
+ Support for any new image viewer can be easily added, however only apps that support `--geometry` type of argument or are offering any other way control placement of their opened window are of any use.
 It'd be also handy if viewer could be dismissed with just `ECS` key but that's optional.

 ## Examples ##